turrnut/Nickel/README.md

 ## Getting Started

 To run the Nickel Web Browser, follow these simple steps:

-    Download and extract the files from [here](https://github.com/turrnut/Nickel/releases/)
+1. Download and extract the files from [here](https://github.com/turrnut/Nickel/releases/) (pick the version you want)

-    Double-Click: Locate and double-click on the executable file named "NickelBrowser.exe."
+2. Double-Click: Locate and double-click on the executable file named "NickelBrowser.exe."

 Please note the following important instructions to ensure the proper functioning of the application: